okopanja/SharkPlanner/README.md

 1. Delete file **%USERPROFILE%\Saved Games\DCS.openbeta\Scripts\Hooks\FlightPlanner.lua** or **%USERPROFILE%\Saved Games\DCS\Scripts\Hooks\FlightPlanner.lua** depending on version of the DCS you are using.
 2. Delete folder **%USERPROFILE%\Saved Games\DCS.openbeta\Scripts\FlightPlanner** or **%USERPROFILE%\Saved Games\DCS\Scripts\FlightPlanner** depending on version of the DCS you are using.
 ## Kudos
 * [TheWay](https://github.com/aronCiucu/DCSTheWay) is a very cool project which enabled entry of waypoints for a rather large number of DCS airframes .
-My initial idea was to provide the code contribution to [TheWay](https://github.com/aronCiucu/DCSTheWay/pull/24/), but ABRIS proved to be very challanging to implement within existing framework and resulted in large changes that could not be easily harmonized and test with existing code base.
+My initial idea was to provide the code contribution to [TheWay](https://github.com/aronCiucu/DCSTheWay/pull/24/), but ABRIS proved to be very challanging to implement within existing framework and resulted in large changes that could not be easily harmonized and tested with existing code base.
 [TheWay](https://github.com/aronCiucu/DCSTheWay) remains to be the most comprehensive software for waypoint entry in DCS and is highly recommended to use.
 * [DCS Scratchpad](https://github.com/rkusa/dcs-scratchpad) provided the idea how to inject the UI and trigger it with a keyboard shortcut.